 - 1. The SWL and TOW for the intended use for each shipboard fitting is to be noted in the towing and mooring arrangements plan available on board for the guidance of the Master.
 It is to be noted that TOW is the load limit for towing purpose and SWL that for mooring purpose.
-If not otherwise chosen, for towing bitts it is to be noted that TOW is the load limit for a towing line attached with eve-splice. - 2.
-Information provided on the plan is to include in respect of each shipboard fitting. - (1) Location on the ship - (2) Fitting type - (3) SWL/TOW - (4) Purpose (mooring / harbour towing / other towing) - (5) Method of applying load of towing or mooring line including limiting fleet angles Item (3) with respect to items (4) and (5), is subject to approval by the Society.
+If not otherwise chosen, for towing bitts it is to be noted that TOW is the load limit for a towing line attached with eye-splice. - 2.
+Information provided on the plan is to include in respect of each shipboard fitting. - (1) Location on the ship - (2) Fitting type - (3) SWL/TOW - (4) Purpose (mooring / harbour towing / other towing) - (5) Method of applying load of towing or mooring line including limiting fleet angle i.e. angle of change in direction of a line at the fitting.
+Item (3) with respect to items (4) and (5), is subject to approval by the Society.
+(2022)